Skip to content

 Add the beginner seed collection that takes out the guesswork.

-The Complete Epic Seed Collection pairs perfectly with a new food garden: 40 beginner-friendly varieties curated to grow well in raised beds, containers, or backyard plots.
+The Complete Epic Seed Collection pairs perfectly with a new food garden: 40 beginner-friendly varieties chosen to grow well in raised beds, containers, or backyard plots.

 30Vegetables